KingsleyMcSimon/capterApp/README.md

 # About The Project:

 This project is all about building a web application that looks like the popular social media application called twitter.
 But i called it Capter.
 It has some basic functionality of the original twitter where a new user can sign up, an existing user can sign in and send a tweet or what i called a capt.
 A user can not see a conversation except if he or she signs in.
-Auser can as well edit a conversation, edit it or have it deleted.
+A user can as well edit a conversation, edit it or have it deleted.

 # Built With: